 Things like inflation and illness can waylay even the most detailed budgeting.
-A $3 plate of chicken rice today might cost $10 in 20 years, and as the cost of living goes up, what you have now might not be able to sustain you in the future.
+A $3 plate of chicken rice today might cost $10 in 20 years, and as the cost of living goes up, what you have now might not sustain you in the future.

 10. Have contingency plans in place

 Life is unpredictable and short, and you should have a plan in place for your family in the event anything happens to you.
 Most insurance plans will cover your children, but possibly not your parents.
 Make sure they're taken care of as well, especially if they’re dependent on you.